lekside1/portfolio/README.md

 See [Portfolio live website](https://lekside1.github.io/portfolio/)

-This is developed with Vue 3 in Vite.
+This web application is developed with Vue 3 in Vite.

 ## Recommended IDE Setup